Individual Chartered Status (ICS)

 - PMI Diploma in Retirement Provision

-- Foundation Degree (or equivalent level 5 qualification) – plus 3 years
+- Foundation Degree (or equivalent level 5 qualification) – with 3 years experience

-- BA (or equivalent level 6 qualification) – plus 2 years
+- BA (or equivalent level 6 qualification) – with 2 years experience

 - MSc (or equivalent level 7 qualification) – no further elapsed time required